foreverphoenix/the-phoenix-flavour/content/manual/setup/clean-install.md

 weight: 2
 type: docs
 description: >
-  How to perform a clean install of Skyrim SE.
+  In this step, we will perform a full clean installation of Skyrim.
+This will remove potential left-over files from previous modded setups and ensure that the game is installed in a suitable directory and set to English.
 ---

 ## Uninstalling Skyrim

 If you ever modded Skyrim before, chances are you have left-over files in various directories.
-We will thus begin with a bit of spring cleaning and make sure we start from a clean slate.
+We will thus begin with a bit of spring cleaning to make sure we can start with a clean slate.

 If you currently have Skyrim installed, please begin by uninstalling the game.